Who Is Considered a Good Liposuction Candidate?

 If you have difficulty getting rid of stubborn excess fat in certain areas of your body, you may want to do something about it.
 With liposuction, your plastic surgeon can remove localized fat areas that are resistant to diet and exercise.

-Liposuction in Dallas is a simple procedure, but it requires the skills and experience of a board-certified plastic surgeon to do it safely and effectively.
+Liposuction surgery in Dallas, is a simple procedure, but it requires the skills and experience of a board-certified plastic surgeon to do it safely and effectively.
 Also, not everyone is an ideal candidate for this procedure.

 Below is more information about who is a good candidate for this cosmetic procedure.